thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         columns.Command(command => { command.Edit(); command.Destroy(); });
     })

 Here we set up each column for the Grid.
-Calling `Filterable(false)` allows you selective choose when a column cannot be filtered by the user.
+Calling `Filterable(false)` allows you to selectively choose when a column cannot be filtered by the user.

 Calling `ClientFooterTemplate` allows you to specify a footer which is displayed for the specified column.
 In our case these footer templates make use of the [DataSource aggregates](/api/framework/datasource#configuration-aggregate) that we set up, later on, in our DataSource.
 As the